ankurcha/gcloud-logging-slf4j-logback/README.md

 Trace id should be of the format: `projects/<project-id>/traces/<trace_id>` where `project-id` is the gcp project id and `trace_id` is the 16-character hexadecimal encoding of the trace id.
 Similarly for the `<span-id>`.

+## Adding http request context (since 1.1.8)

+Add an argument to the log statement of type `com.google.cloud.logging.HttpRequestContext` to provide the `httpRequest` fields.
+This field will be emitted as the `httpRequest` field in the output.

+## Source location (since 1.1.9)

+The source location is now populated as the `logging.googleapis.com/sourceLocation` field when available.

 ## TODO

 * [x] Update in readme